Treschow family: 1812 ennoblement

-Michael Treschow, son of parish priest Herman Treschow in Søllerød, Denmark, was in 1812 ennobled by letters patent, thus becoming part of the untitled nobility.
-By the provisions of the patent, the patrilineal descendants of Michael Treschow, including unmarried females, were considered noble.
-However, as most of the family members were Norwegian subjects, persons born after the 1821 Nobility Law were not considered as noble in Norway.
+As for the Norwegian family members, persons born after the 1821 Nobility Law were not considered as noble in Norway.
 The family's most prominent living member, Mille-Marie Treschow, would have forfeited her noble status by marrying a commoner if official nobility still had existed.
 Also her children bear the surname Treschow, but would not have been considered as noble according to the letters patent, as noble status is inherited only patrilineally.
 The agnatic descendants of Michael Treschow are nevertheless included in the Yearbook of the Danish Nobility (Danmarks Adels Aarbog) which is published by a private organisation.

+Brahesborg line

+Frederik Wilhelm Rosenkilde Treschow til Brahesborg was married to Andrea Bjørn Rothe, a daughter of counter admiral Carl Adolph Rothe and Benedicte Ulfsparre de Tuxen.
+Brahesborg was passed to their eldest son Frederik Wilhelm Rosenkilde Treschow (1811-1869).
+The younger son Christian Rosenkilde Treschow (1842 - 1905) purchased Frydendal /renamed Torbenfeldt) in 1872.